 I qualified as a nurse from the University of Greenwich and my first job as a staff nurse was in a day surgery unit, where I completed my preceptorship.
 From there I moved into specialist nursing, again working as a staff nurse in a cancer unit for many years.
 This is where I began to get regularly involved in assessing patients for CHC as a member of the multi-disciplinary team (MDT) who would meet to make the assessment.
 I also worked in emergency care and then left the NHS to take up nursing as a medical case manager in the private sector and then moved on to become nursing manager for a nationwide live-in care provider.
 I returned to the NHS as a Charge Nurse (the male version of a ward Sister) in a community hospital until retiring from the profession.
 I regularly refresh and update my clinical knowledge and developments within CHC.

 As I became more familiar with the CHC assessment process it became increasingly obvious that CHC decision makers would often employ a variety of tactics to deny applications or ignore the Framework which underpins the process.
 Whilst being a member of the MDT gave me an opportunity to advocate for the patient, I was often overruled by the decision maker which was frustrating and deeply concerning.
-As the National Audit Office report into CHC dated July 2017 stated, CHC is a postcode lottery.
+As the National Audit Office report into CHC stated back in 2017; 'it's a postcode lottery.'
+And to date, nothing has changed, with certain areas such as Berkshire consistently proving the most difficult region to qualify for CHC as opposed to Blackpool where you're 14 times more likely to be found eligible.